 It was now our free time and we made our way to the elf restaurant as Little E was ready for some food.
 We had two fish finger sandwiches, chips and two cans of coke which came to £20.
 The fish finger sandwich was a bigger piece of fish in a roll with rocket and dressings.
 There was also a generous serving of chips.
 It was expensive for what it was, but no more that a theme park.
-We shared this meal between all three of us.
+We shared this meal with all three of us.

 Ethan absolutely loved the ice skating and the longer we were on the ice the more confidence he got.
-Knowing that I was OK with Ethan Darren and Grandpa took to the ice with skates.
+Knowing that I was OK with Ethan, Darren and Grandpa took to the ice with skates.